 This is a general roadmap for Arca Noae, covering various areas of focus.
 Consider this an overview of what we’re doing and what we’re planning.
 Please refer to specific roadmaps for greater detail.

-xHCI support (USB 3) is nearing the testing phase as of January, 2019.
+xHCI support (USB 3) is nearing release as of January, 2020.
 This will allow ArcaOS to install and run on an even wider range of modern systems.

 We are adding more ported and packaged software to our subscription RPM repository, thereby adding value to these services.
 Subscribers will be able to add the Subscription repo to Arca Noae Package Manager to be able to download and install these updates on demand.